Introduction to the YS series

 Since YS VIII Lacrimosa of Dana was initially produced and published for PS Vita, it is natural to see some inaccuracies at the graphic level especially in the different environments, sometimes characterized by not too defined textures.

-The graphics of the settings and the faces of the characters has always been a little bit the weak point of the series and therefore is not suitable for graphics fanatics, much better the cutscenes and the characterization of monsters and Bosses.
+The graphics of the settings and the faces of the characters have always been a little bit the weak point of the series and therefore is not suitable for graphics fanatics, much better the cutscenes and the characterization of monsters and Bosses.

 The best way to play the title on Nintendo Switch is definitely in handheld mode while when connected to the TV the graphic defects immediately become more evident, moreover the title also lends itself very well to quick game sessions given its design for PS Vita.